 4. Cover With Drywall

-• If you want a more finished look, you can tape and mud the drywall.
+- You can tape and mud the drywall for a more finished look.
 You’ll need a mud pan, drywall mud, a taping knife, and a sanding block.

-• Once the first coat dries, perform the entire process again in the same order without paper.
+- Once the first coat dries, repeat the entire process in the same order without paper.
 For butt joints (drywall joints without beveled edges), use a 10-inch taping knife and apply two lines above and below the joint.
 This builds up the area, so the joint has a smoother look.
 Don’t go over the original joint.

-• After the second coat dries, apply a third thin coat of mud, being sure to feather the edges to get a smooth appearance.
+- After the second coat dries, apply a third thin coat of mud, feathering the edges for a smooth appearance.
 On butt joints (drywall without beveled edges), be sure to apply mud on both sides and the original joint.

 How to Insulate a Garage Ceiling